gaopengcuhk/Tip-Adapter/README.md

 ### Numerical Results
 We provide Tip-Adapter's **numerical results** in Figure 4 and 5 of the paper at [exp.log](https://github.com/gaopengcuhk/Tip-Adapter/blob/main/exp.log).

-TODO: Add CLIP-Adapter's numerical results for comparison.
+ CLIP-Adapter's numerical results are also updated for comparison.

 ### Running
 For ImageNet dataset: